 2. Update your SEO

 Search Engine Optimization tools are changing all the time.
 As new technologies emerge, algorithms change, and patterns of speech and slang are updated, the best ways to optimize your site for search engines changes too.
 Thus, it’s important to run an audit on your site’s SEO and adjust accordingly.
-From improving your UX and web loading speed to writing optimized content, your site depends on you to keep it search engine afloat.
+From improving your UX and web loading speed to writing optimized content, your site depends on you to keep its search engine afloat.
+Take a good read on SEO auditing if you do not know much about it, as it can prove helpful for your website’s long-term performance.

 3. Stick to a content schedule